 The incident began after both were on stage and introduced.
 The master of ceremonies praised Joe Kapp and hailed him as the only QB in history to play in the Rose Bowl, Grey Cup, and Super Bowl.

 The small yet lively crowd enthusiastically clapped and waited for Mosca to take his seat.
-Without any of the frills bestowed upon Kapp, the MC simply introduced him as an icon of the game.
+Without any frills bestowed upon Kapp, the MC simply introduced him as an icon of the game.

 As Kapp waited off to the side, he seemed to be in a joyous mood.
 And why not?
 After all these years, he was being remembered and honored.

-Kapp smiled and chatted with the audience, who seemed to enjoy the exchange.
+Kapp smiled and chatted with the audience, who enjoyed the exchange.
 You’d think he was the MC!
 Now, as both men were only a few feet away from each other and once Mosca was comfortably seated, Kapp made a beeline towards him and offered him some flowers as a peace offering.

 Mosca, unsure if the microphone in his hand was even on, gruffly spoke into it and told him to "Stick it up your a**!"